labturna/aave-telegram-bot/READme.md

 To use the Aave Telegram Bot, follow these simple steps:

 1. **Install Dependencies**: Make sure you have Node.js installed on your machine.
-Then, run `npm install` to install all necessary dependencies.
+Then, run `npm install telegraf axios ethers` to install all necessary dependencies.

 2. **Set Up Your Telegram Bot**: You need to create a new bot on Telegram using BotFather.
 Obtain your bot token and replace the `telegramToken` variable in the `config.js` file with your token.